 Background: Absentee Voting in Arden Committee & Officer Elections

 The Act to Reincorporate specifies that the Town Meeting elects committees in March.
 Until March 2011 the Registration Committees interpreted this to mean that all balloting must take place at the meeting and there could be no absentee balloting.
 This is consistent with the practice of many other town meeting governments in the United States.

 In 2009 there was a concerted effort to introduce absentee balloting for the March elections (with or without an amendment to our Act to Reincorporate) and, during many open debates, the Town Meeting re-considered the issue.
-The Registration Committee also found some town meeting governments do, in fact, allow absentee voting in certain circumstances.
-The most common requirement is that the absentee voting is only allowed for an election conducted by secret ballot, rather than by a floor vote, such as the passage of a motion.
+The Registration Committee also found that some town meeting governments do, in fact, allow absentee voting in certain circumstances.
+The most common requirement is that the absentee voting is only allowed for an election conducted by secret ballot (rather than by a floor vote, such as the passage of a motion).
 Since our election of committees and officers is by secret ballot, and following the precedent of other town meeting governments, the Registration Committee – after its initial adamant resistance – was convinced that absentee balloting could be allowed for our March elections, and still comply with the Act to Reincorporate.

 In March 2011, the Town Meeting passed a motion instructing the Registration Committee to establish a procedure for absentee voting to be implemented by March 2012.
 The full text of that motion can be found here in PDF format.

 Nominate someone!
 Serve on a committee!